-Surgical procedure to remove a section of the bowel in order to treat cancer or such diseases as diverticular or Crohn’s.
+Surgical procedure to remove a section of the bowel in order to treat cancer or such diseases as diverticular disease or Crohn’s disease.

 Mark Flannagan, Chief Executive of Beating Bowel Cancer says that “over 90% of bowel cancers occur in people aged 50+, with a person being diagnosed every 15 minutes.
 But despite these statistics, the good news is that bowel cancer can be successfully treated in 9 out of 10 cases if caught early.”
 For more information about bowel cancer visit Bowel Cancer UK by following this link.